david-cortes/findblas/README.md

 The `build_ext_with_blas` module works also in builds originating from `readthedocs.org` without explicitly adding a specific BLAS dependency like `mkl`, so you can add `findblas` as a dependency for a Python package and host its documentation on RTD without additional hassle.

+Package has been tested in Windows, Linux, Mac, FreeBSD, and OpenBSD.

 ## Installation

 Package is available in PyPI, can be installed with: